LandiMi2/Msc_Bioinformatics_Project/Report.md

 ![unassigned](Rplot02.jpeg "Predicted unassigned genes")

+**Modifying reference germline J gene**

+Bovine utilizes only two J gene, IGHJ1-6, and IGHJ2-4.
+We went ahead and modified reference germline J genes to have only these two genes and simulated a diverse antibody repertoire.
+Although, bovine J gene usage is not 50-50%.
+We went ahead with the comparison analysis.
+Still, IgSimulator can be tricked to have different proportions of the J gene as IGHV2-4 is utilized more than IGHJ1-6.

+Comparison analysis showed MiXCR to have a 100% predicted accuracy for J gene calls from 85%.
+Igblast and IMGT had a 9% increase in predicted accuracy for J genes call.
+Interestingly, IgBlast had reduced unassigned D and J gene calls.
+Reduced unassigned J gene of 4% from 27%.
+IMGT had the same percentages for unassigned D and J gene calls.

+(Upload graphs)

 **Why MiXCR aligns 65%**

 MiXCR aligns D genes only after V/J junction position is determined, and hence if there is no J gene, MiXCR can't produce successful alignment here.
 This is because the sequence has no complete CDR3 sequences and MiXCR tends to drop the sequences.
 For this reason, we see a 35% unaligned sequence reads.